dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme forum .
 Thank you!

 ChangLog:
+@Version 1.7.7
+1. Added Getting starded button in customize setting for use our homepage .
 @Version 1.7.6
 1. Fixed styling issue.
 @Version 1.7.5